Shirakumo/terrable/README.md

 And that's it.
 Note that finalizers are used to automatically deallocate the data array when the terrain instance is garbage collected.
 If you want to manually free the terrain data instantly, you can use `free-terrain`.

     (terrable:free-terrain **)

+Finally, if you would like to generate terrain files, you can simply call `write-terrain` on a complete Terrain object.
+It'll write out all known chunks to the file, even if they might be superfluous.